moira-alert/doc/source/installation/webhooks_scripts.rst

 Scripts
 -------

-You can specify executable path and arguments in notifier configuration file (see :doc:`/installation/configuration`).
+You can specify executable path and arguments in the notifier configuration file (see :doc:`/installation/configuration` for details).

 Add a separate section for each script: